 ‘Nothing,’ said Mr. Davis.

-It’s a simple but indelible image of the social impact made by the trenches – it has stuck with me since I first read it some forty years ago.
+It’s a simple but indelible image of the social impact made by the trenches – striking enough that it has stuck with me since I first read it some forty years ago.
 And I think it undermines the book’s status as a work of comedy.
 There is humour here, as there is in all Macdonell’s work, there’s some riotously funny laugh-out-loud writing, but it’s part of a much wider portrait of a nation in disarray: the backdrop of the war colours even the cricket match, adding depth and pathos to this portrayal of a scene that has remained unchanged for decades.

 Macdonell was never to repeat the commercial success of England, Their England, but subsequent books enjoyed better sales as a result of his new profile.